 Having a leaky sales funnel is a lot like having a Harley with a leaky gas tank.
 You might look great and imposing on the outside, but you won’t get far no matter how many times you keep filling it up with gas.

-Set up a new blog post telling your readers they’ll be getting a weekly newsletter.
-And then, make sure you don’t keep up with what you promised.
+Imagine you set up a new blog post and tell your readers they’ll be getting a weekly newsletter.
+And then, you don’t keep up with what you promised.

-Post a daily update on your Facebook account for two weeks and then stop without explanation.
-Don’t explain why you’ve been away, or what else to expect from you.
+Say you post a daily update on your Facebook account for two weeks and then stop without explanation.
+You don’t explain why you’ve been away, or what else to expect from you.

 Inside Sales conducted a lead management study revealing that the odds of qualifying a lead in 5 minutes versus 10 minutes decreased 4 times.
+As you can see in the graph above, the decline is dramatic after just 30 minutes.
 There’s no denying the fact that time is of the essence, so don’t let it go to waste.
+Time is money!

 There are times when following up with clients is called for, especially when you’ve established a relationship to the point where they’re very close to converting.
 But, in the beginning stages, it’s best not to go for the hard sell.